apache/spark/docs/configuration.md

   <td>
     The amount of memory to be allocated to PySpark in each executor, in MiB unless otherwise specified.
 If set, PySpark memory for an executor will be limited to this amount.
-If not set, Spark will not limit Python's memory use.
+If not set, Spark will not limit Python's memory use and it is up to the application to avoid exceeding the overhead memory space shared with other non-JVM processes.
+When PySpark is run in YARN, this memory is added to executor resource requests.
   </td>
 </tr>
 <tr>